-David S. Eccles is deputy director, Center for Space Policy and Strategy, and general manager, National Space Systems Engineering Division at The Aerospace Corporation.
+David S. Eccles is deputy director, Center for Space Policy and Strategy, and general manager, National Space Systems Engineering (NSSE) Division, at The Aerospace Corporation.

-In May 2018, Mr. Eccles was appointed as deputy director of the Center for Space Policy and Strategy at Aerospace (CSPS).
-He assists the executive director by executing managing the staff and executing day-to-day operations of CSPS.
+In 2018, Eccles was appointed deputy director of the Center for Space Policy and Strategy (CSPS) at Aerospace.
+He assists the executive director by executing management of staff and day-to-day operations of CSPS.

-Eccles also serves as general manager of the National Space Systems Engineering (NSSE) Division.
-In this role, he is responsible for providing Aerospace’s support to senior space decisionmakers in the Pentagon.
+In his role as general manager of NSSE, Eccles is responsible for providing Aerospace’s support to senior space decisionmakers in the Pentagon, including the Space Development Agency.
 NSSE’s primary role is to provide senior leaders with the highest quality, objective technical support and analysis available.

 Eccles earned his bachelor’s and master’s degrees, both in civil engineering, from Brigham Young University.

 Eccles has been recognized several times for outstanding support to NRO systems.
 He was also recognized by NASA for his support to the Challenger mishap investigation in 1986.

 Eccles is an American Institute of Aeronautics and Astronautics (AIAA) Associate Fellow and served for nine years on the AIAA Technical Committee for Interactive Computer Graphics.